 In early 2010, Penn State became the first North American university to join the Volvo Group’s Academic Partner Program.
 This partnership is focusing on diesel combustion and efficiency, alternative fuels, intelligent transportation systems and vehicle and driver safety systems.
 Penn State is well-known for its expertise in engine and combustion research as well as heavy-duty vehicle testing.

-Because Virginia Polytechnic Institute and State University (Virginia Tech) is located near Volvo’s truck manufacturing plant in Dublin, VA, we collaborate with the university on research projects and provide internships and other learning opportunities for Virginia Tech students.
+Because Virginia Polytechnic Institute and State University (Virginia Tech) is located near Volvo’s truck manufacturing plant in Dublin, Virginia, we collaborate with the university on research projects and provide internships and other learning opportunities for Virginia Tech students.

-Radford University has worked with our New River Valley plant on several projects, including developing marketing materials that highlight our contribution to the community.
+Radford University has worked with Volvo's New River Valley plant on several projects, including developing marketing materials that highlight our contribution to the community.
 Students studying business psychology and interior design have also conducted studies of the NRV culture and business environment.

 New River Community College